Emergency

 -

-WFP provides a comprehensive package of nutrition support to pregnant and breastfeeding women and young children aged between six months and five years.
+WFP provides a comprehensive package of nutrition support to pregnant and breastfeeding women and young children aged between 6 months and 5 years.
 WFP also provides food and cash-based nutrition support to people living with HIV and TB, and delivers nutrition education and counselling.

 -